How to Decorate Your House in Minecraft

 Kitchens are fun to make - they provide a cozy place to store your food, as well as a decorative table, countertops, sinks and more.
 As with our own homes, kitchens can be small and cozy, or large and spacious.
 The options are endless, so try messing around with many different styles and furniture items!

 Refrigerator: While a refrigerator isn’t an available item in Minecraft, it is simple to replicate it with basic materials.
 The best method is to dig down one block where you want your fridge to be.
 Put a chest in that hole, leave the block above it blank, and place one iron block above that.
-Place an iron door in front of your fridge, with a lever on the top of the iron block to open the door.
+Place an iron door in front of your fridge, with either a lever or button on the iron block to open the door.

 Sink: A sink is not only a decorative item to have in your kitchen, but a great place to store some water on-hand.
 To make a simple kitchen sink, place down one cauldron, fill it with a water bucket, and place one tripwire hook above the cauldron to represent the faucet.
 You can place two cauldrons next to each other if you want a double sink!